-(A) The agency shall have written policies and procedures regarding the purchasing, receipt, storage, distribution, return, and destruction of medication that include accountability for and security of medications located within any of its facilities.
-These policies and procedures shall include, but not be limited to the requirements that agencies handling medications shall:
+(A) The provider shall have written policies and procedures regarding the purchasing, receipt, storage, distribution, return, and destruction of medication that include accountability for and security of prescription and over-the-counter medications located within any of its facilities.
+These policies and procedures shall include, but not be limited to the requirements that providers handling medications shall:

-(1) Hold a valid and current terminal distributor of dangerous drugs license from the Ohio board of pharmacy if maintaining a stock supply of medications and/or if participating with the department's central pharmacy to receive dispensed prescriptions.
+(1) Hold a valid and current terminal distributor of dangerous drugs license from the Ohio board of pharmacy if maintaining a stock supply of prescription medications or if participating with the department's central pharmacy to receive dispensed prescriptions.

 (2) Locate all medications and prescription blanks in a locked, secure area;

-(a) The date and time the medication was received by the agency, distributed to persons served, returned to central pharmacy or, if appropriate, destroyed;
+(a) The date and time the medication was received by the provider, distributed to persons served, returned to central pharmacy or, if appropriate, destroyed;

 (6) Ensure that medications are handled only by authorized persons and that others do not have access to the medications; and